emma-sax4/emmasax4.info/_posts/2020-03-22-why-i-switched-from-travis-ci-to-circleci.md

     secure: ENCRYPTED_TOKEN_GOES_HERE
 ```

-From the Slack standpoint, to get started, you can fill out the basic instructions documented [here](https://docs.travis-ci.com/user/notifications/#configuring-slack-notifications).
+From the Slack side, to get started, I filled out the basic instructions documented [here](https://docs.travis-ci.com/user/notifications/#configuring-slack-notifications).
 The only huge hiccup I found was when it came to encrypting the secure token value.
-When I used the unencrypted version (`<MY_DOMAIN>:<MY_TOKEN>` as the Slack value), notifications worked.
-But when I tried to use the `secure` encrypted value, it didn't.
+When I used the unencrypted version (`<MY_DOMAIN>:<MY_TOKEN>`) as the Slack value, notifications worked, but I didn't like the idea of my unencrypted information being in a public GitHub repository.
+But when I tried to use the `secure` encrypted value, it didn't send any notifications.
 The solution I found was to use the `--pro` flag:
 ```bash
 travis encrypt --pro "<MY_DOMAIN>:<MY_TOKEN>"
 ```